google/gapid/gapis/README.md

 Example paths:

-To access the state after the 50th atom of the capture with ID 0x1234ABCD, we’d use the path:
+To access the state after the 50th command of the capture with ID 0x1234ABCD, we’d use the path:

-`Capture(0x1234ABCD).Atoms[50].State`
+`Capture(0x1234ABCD).Commands[50].State`

-To access the observed memory range 0x10000 to 0x20000 after the 30th atom in capture with ID 0x1234ABCD, we’d use the path:
+To access the observed memory range 0x10000 to 0x20000 after the 30th command in capture with ID 0x1234ABCD, we’d use the path:

-`Capture(0x1234ABCD).Atoms[30].MemoryRange<0x10000-0x20000>`
+`Capture(0x1234ABCD).Commands[30].MemoryRange<0x10000-0x20000>`

 ## Resource Identifiers